cssr-tools/pofff/docs/text/installation.rst

 .. tip::

     See the `CI.yml <https://github.com/cssr-tools/pofff/blob/main/.github/workflows/CI.yml>`_ script
-    for installation of OPM Flow (binary packages) and the pofff package in Ubuntu 24.04 and Python 3.12.
+    for installation of OPM Flow (binary packages), LaTeX (optional) libraries, and the pofff package in Ubuntu 24.04 and Python 3.12.

 Source build in Linux/Windows
 +++++++++++++++++++++++++++++